The Eclipse Sessions: Critical reception

 The Eclipse Sessions was met with generally favorable reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 82, based on four reviews.

 AllMusic's Mark Deming writes "The Eclipse Sessions rings true as the work of someone who has been thinking a lot about human frailty and the consequences of the choices we all must make.
 Hiatt is too smart to pretend he has answers to any of the emotional puzzles he's working in these tunes, but he sounds fearlessly honest as he ponders it all, and the grain in his voice gives the right texture to his contemplative delivery.
 And the arrangements and production on The Eclipse Sessions are well matched to the material."
 Eric R. Danton of Paste Magazine writes "At its core, The Eclipse Sessions shows that Hiatt remains a songwriter worth listening to: He’s a skillful lyricist with a singular voice.
 Yet anyone who’s been releasing albums for as long as Hiatt has tends to bury themselves under the weight of their earlier work, which fans have been imprinting on their souls for decades.
 If his latest album doesn’t quite rise to the level of Bring the Family or Slow Turning, well, that’s a high bar, and Hiatt is not the same person as he was in his mid-30s.
 But the past is past, and The Eclipse Sessions is strong enough to make an impression of its own."
+Chris Ingalls of PopMatters says that the album is "in many ways, exactly the kind of album we would expect from John Hiatt," but that it's also "a pleasant surprise," writing "There’s plenty of the familiar rootsy musical stylings and sharp wit we expect from him, but unique arrangements also pop out of the woodwork, reaffirming what fans have known for many years – there’s nobody quite like John Hiatt."